 Thank you to Lenka Cathersides for the following research.
 Thank you to Elaine Davies (great-niece of Richard Portsmouth) for the family photographs.

-Richard Stretton Portsmouth was born on the 20th of August 1897 in Dorking, Surrey to livery stable keeper Richard Portsmouth and Helen Portsmouth nee Stretton.
-He was baptised on the 12th of September 1897 in West Clandon, Surrey.
+Richard Stretton Portsmouth was born on 20th August 1897 in Dorking, Surrey to livery stable keeper Richard and Helen (nee Stretton).
+He was baptised on 12th September 1897 in West Clandon, Surrey.

 At the time of the 1901 Census, the family lived at Angel Livery Stables, 23 Friars Street, Sudbury, Suffolk.
 Richard was working as a livery stable keeper and Helen was looking after her children: Richard Stretton and Helen Marjorie.
 The household further comprised of Helen’s sister Edith Stretton and a servant Alice Fitch.